 And the reason for both graph databases and data visualization are exactly the same.
-The exponential rate of enterprise change, and the growth of diversity of data input and of requirement outputs from the EA tools means that older technologies and methods, already underperforming, simply cannot scale.
+The exponential rate of enterprise change, and the growth of diversity of data input and of requirement outputs from the Enterprise Architecture tools means that older technologies and methods, already underperforming, simply cannot scale.
 They break.

 And the problem now facing many EA vendors is that the technologies that underpin their EA tools are a generation behind those which are now commodity in the enterprise data space.
 So before you pull out your credit card, take some time to dig behind the UI.
 Ensure you have a platform that’s designed for the challenges of the 21st century, not by the thinking of the 20th.